ingo/ingo.github.io/system_text.md

 ### Notes

-Anything else interesting in preparing the recipe.
+- Anything else interesting in preparing the recipe.
+Put them into a list.
 Omit if there are no notes